Medication Non-Adherence and Chronic Conditions

 Unfortunately, statistics show that many Americans with chronic conditions do not take their medications as prescribed.

 This can result in serious consequences.
 For example, your condition could worsen, leading to more intense treatment, more medications, and even hospitalization.
 Medication non-adherence can also be a financial burden since it may cause you to miss work, and have more doctor appointments and more costly prescriptions.
-In extreme cases, not taking your medication can lead to a heart attack, stroke, or even death.
+In extreme cases, not taking your medication can lead to a heart attack

 What Are the Reasons for Non-Adherence?
 What Can You Do?